 An Aboriginal Archaeological Survey Methodology and Aboriginal Archaeological Test Excavation Methodology were prepared and provided to the RAPs and Heritage NSW for review and comment.
 These methodologies described the additional Aboriginal heritage surveys and additional subsurface testing/test excavation that was required in accordance with condition D29 c) and condition D29 b), respectively.
 These methodologies were subsequently appended to the initial Aboriginal Cultural Heritage Strategy and provided to the Planning Secretary.
 The initial Aboriginal Cultural Heritage Strategy was approved by the Planning Secretary on 8 March 2022.
 In line with the approved staging strategy, approval of the initial Aboriginal Cultural Heritage Strategy allows construction to commence in areas outside of the additional risk zones, subject to complying with other relevant conditions.
+A large portion of the Stage 2 disturbance area falls into this category.

 The Addendum Aboriginal Archaeological Survey Report (45860-G-70005-REP-U-00010) has been prepared to summarise additional heritage surveys undertaken in December 2021.
 Initial results of the survey were presented at an Aboriginal focus group meeting on 9 February 2022.
 The draft Archaeological Survey Report was provided to the RAPs for review and comment on 01 April 2022.
 Two additional Aboriginal focus group meetings were held during the review period to discuss the survey results and recommendations.
-No comments specific to the Archaeological Survey Report were provided by 6 May 2022 and the report was finalised on 7 May 2022.
+No comments specific to the Archaeological Survey Report were provided by 6 May 2022 and the report was finalised 7 May 2022.
 Heritage NSW was also consulted for this document and stated that they had no additional comments or concerns in relation to the information provided in the Addendum Aboriginal Archaeological Survey Report.

 In line with the approved staging strategy for the Aboriginal Cultural Heritage Strategy, construction may commence in areas that have been subject to additional heritage survey, which are presented in an Archaeological Survey Report and consulted with RAPs and Heritage NSW, subject to complying with other relevant conditions.
+Additional portions of the Stage 2 disturbance area fall into this category.

-As per the approved staging approach for the Aboriginal Cultural Heritage Strategy, construction may not commence in PAD sites until the relevant Aboriginal Cultural Heritage Assessment Report, required in accordance with condition D29 e) is finalised and incorporated into the updated Aboriginal Cultural Heritage Strategy.
+A portion of the Stage 2 disturbance footprint is also located within PADs.
+Test excavation is nearing completion.
+As per the approved staging approach for the Aboriginal Cultural Heritage Strategy, construction may not commence in these areas until the relevant Aboriginal Cultural Heritage Assessment Report, required in accordance with condition D29 e) is finalised and incorporated into the updated Aboriginal Cultural Heritage Assessment Report.